Vyral/brett-jennings/_posts/2023-07-27-anne-chu-i-ve-got-news-to-share.md

 I am thrilled to announce some exciting news!
 After dedicating several years to the real estate industry, I have decided to expand and enhance my business by forming a partnership with Real Estate Experts.

-I have over a decade of experience in project management and advertising, essential skills for achieving top-dollar sales in the real estate market. **I have a genuine passion for my work and am eager to serve more families without compromising the level of service and support I provide.&nbsp;**​​​​​​Here at Real Estate Experts, we have remarkable systems and support, which I can use through our partnership, and in light of this collaboration, we want to offer you valuable resources.
+I have over a decade of experience in project management and advertising, essential skills for achieving top-dollar sales in the real estate market. **I have a genuine passion for my work and I am eager to serve more families without compromising the level of service and support I provide.&nbsp;**​​​​​​Here at Real Estate Experts, we have remarkable systems and support, which I can use through our partnership, and in light of this collaboration, we want to offer you valuable resources.
 If you’re interested in purchasing a home, you can access the MLS and explore all the properties available in Southern California by clicking the "Search for Home" tab on our website.

 {% include pullquote.html %}